zarf-dev/proposals/0026-enhanced-state-management/README.md

   - Redeploy (when the source is online - e.g. https/oci)
   - Report deploy state / progress
   - Report remove state / progress
-  - Resume multi-package deployment (based on uniqueness of package + config)
+  - Resume multi-package deployment (identified by package digest + config digest)
 - Match Kubernetes/Helm conventions where we can

 ### Non-Goals